SON commences market surveillance in Gombe - TODAY

 Yakubu said that while carrying out raid on electric cables and wires, samples had been taken to SON accredited laboratories for test to ensure their suitability for use by consumers.

-He warned any dealer found wanting would be “handled“ as provided by SON Act no 14 of 2015.
+He said any dealer found wanting would be subjected to SON Act no 14 of 2015.

-According to him, members of the public have the right to buy quality products and as such, should they are expected to report anybody found selling substandard products.